patters-match/z88/oz/readme.txt

 Compiling the Z88 ROM from the SVN repository
 -----------------------------------------------------------------------------

-To compile the Z88 ROM, make sure that you have a compiled the Mpm assembler first and located it in the /tools/mpm directory.
-Use you favorite C compiler on your platform with the supplied make files.
+To compile the Z88 ROM, make sure that you have first compiled the Mpm assembler and it is located in the /tools/mpm directory.
+Use you favorite C compiler on your platform with the supplied make files, eg.

+cd /tools/mpm
+make -f makefile.z80.borlandccp55.win32  [using free Borland C++ V5.5] or make -f makefile.z80.unix [using GCC on CygWin, GCC/Linux/*X]

-Important: The scripts only work with Mpm assembler V1.1 b7 or later.
+Important: The scripts only work with Mpm Assembler V1.1 b7 (22/11/2005) or later.

 Then, just simply execute the rom.bat script (or rom.sh for UNix developers) and you will have the latest OZ rom compiled from Subversion.
 Default rom